Kuta Reef Surf Spot

 As mentioned above, Kuta reef is located about 800 metres from the beach so you most likely won’t be hanging out on the sand scoping surfers.
 If you do plan on hanging out on the beach, or you happen to be traveling with a non-surfer Kuta Beach is where you can relax in the sand.

-Rabasta Angkul Angkul Beach Inn offers an ideal location for surfers arriving or departing in Kuta for a fraction of the price other places may offer.
-They’ve received some mixed reviews from travellers for cleanliness but most comment that the location and price was well worth any shortcomings.
-Two blocks to the beach, a short taxi ride to the airport, and a great launchpad for heading north or south in search of surf.
+Angkul Angkul Beach Inn offers an ideal location for surfers arriving or departing in Kuta for a fraction of the price other places may offer.
+They’ve received some mixed reviews from travellers for cleanliness but most comment that the location and price were well worth any shortcomings.
+Two blocks to the beach, a short taxi ride to the airport, and a handy launchpad for heading north or south in search of surf.

-Great accommodation option for multiple couples or families wanting to stay in the area to surf Kuta Reef.
+Kuta Reef Apartments are a great accommodation option for multiple couples or families wanting to stay in the area to surf Kuta Reef.
 Traditionally 2 bedrooms with bathroom, ensuite, living room and kitchen.
-It’s a great option to stay in a home away from home and splitting the cost with another couple makes it a very affordable and sensible option.
+It’s a great option to stay in a home away from home and splitting the cost with another couple makes it a very affordable option.
 Part of the Aston Kuta Hotel & Residence you can use their facilities as well!

 The Hard Rock Hotel Bali has the feeling of a Las Vegas mogul located beachfront near primo surf.
 If you’re looking to stay in Kuta for a couple of nights with a large group or family, this is definitely a great choice.
 Mostly western style, you can enjoy modern accommodations and luxuries from spas to movie theatres and kids play areas to waterslides.
 The price is a big jump from the other options in Kuta, of which there are many, but if comfort and entertainment are what you’re looking for you couldn’t choose much better.